swifty94/nodejs-course/task-manager-app/README.md

 Mongo DB lessons 75-81;

-// TODO: Show some results here
+// TODO:
+    - create a structure of the project
+    - create installation/usage documentation
+    - screenshots of results